 Meanwhile, Amanda works internationally as an instructor and performer.
 She has performed at events like the Tribal Fest in California, the Massive Spectacular in Las Vegas or the Theatrical Bellydance Conference NY as well as various events all over Europe.
-She taught workshops in Switzerland, Germany, Belgium, Austria and Italy.
+She taught workshops in Switzerland, Germany, Belgium, Austria, Italy and the US.
 In 2014, she opened the Studio Pittoreska in St. Gallen, Switzerland where she teaches regularly, hosts guest instructors and organizes events.

-In addition to her continuous dance practice, she increasingly focused on further health-promoting movement concepts, in particular Pilates, Spiraldynamik® (a recognized movement & therapy concept) and Fitness.
+In addition to her continuous dance practice, she pursues further health-promoting movement concepts, in particular Pilates, Spiraldynamik® (a recognized movement & therapy concept) and Fitness.

 Through ongoing education and training, she strives to ensure quality and professionalism in the area of movement, especially in belly dance, as well as promote good health and well-being through profound instruction.

 - 8 Elements™ Datura Style Teacher